The seasons Turn, turn, turn

 My nails get brittle and peel or break too often, I work on them myself not being able to afford the salon anymore but I have all the tools etc to do it just like them.

-So With the results of the poll I will focus more to helping with that area
+So With results from the poll I will focus more on that area

 Zi’s hair Salon